Free Functional Inequalities on the Circle: Houdr e-Kagan type refinements

 Alternatively, this can be defined on monomials $z^n$ for integer values of $n$ by

-and then extend by linearity to all polynomials.
+and then extended by linearity to all polynomials.
 We need to adjust this a little bit for our purpose by setting the following

-and extend this by linearity.
+and its obvious extension by linearity to all polynomials.
 To some extent, this resembles the same flavor as the derivative $\partial$, with the adjustment that the derivative of $z^{n}$ on the circle (according to our definition) is not $inz^{n-1}$ but $inz^{n}$.
 If we insist, we can relate $\partial_{c}$ to $\partial$ as follows.
 First, set $\mathcal{P}^{+}$ to be the set of polynomials in $z$ with no free coefficient and similarly set $\mathcal{P}^{-}$ to be the set of polynomials in $z^{-1}$ with no free coefficient.
 Then,

 Now, let's set

 This is a non-negative operator on $L^2_0(\alpha)$.
 Notice here that \eqref{ep:9} is precisely the following statement

 Indeed, this is so because